Skip to main content

 Overview

 The trustees are required to produce a report to accompany each set of accounts.
-The information to be given is outlined in the Specimen Trustees’ Annual Report.
+The information to be given is outlined in the Trustees’ Annual Report template.

-The Specimen Trustees’ Annual Report uses these headings and it is recommended that these are used by all Scout Group, Districts and Counties/Areas/Regions.
+The Trustees’ Annual Report template uses the following headings and it is recommended that these are used by all Scout Group, Districts and Counties/Areas/Regions.

-The Specimen Trustees’ Annual Report also includes specimen policies, paragraphs and notes e.g.reserves policy, public benefit statement.
+The Trustees’ Annual Report template also includes specimen policies, paragraphs and notes e.g. reserves policy, public benefit statement.
 Some of these are likely to be common to nearly all Groups, Districts and Counties/Areas/Regions.
-So long as they are consistent with local circumstance they are considered best practice.
+So long as they are consistent with local circumstance they are considered good practice.
 However, where local circumstances and policies differ from these specimens, the specimens will need to be replaced by more appropriate policies, paragraphs and notes.
-(In some instances e.g. Investment Policy, more than one specimen has been drafted.
-If one of the specimens is suitable to your local circumstance please delete the other.)
-Please remember to delete the word specimen from your report!

 Your Registration Number with The Scout Association should always be shown alongside the charity name.
 Charities registered with the Charity Commission for England & Wales, OSCR or the Charity Commission for Northern Ireland, must also show its charity registration number on all documentation (not just the Annual Report) as well.
 The charity’s principal address should be given.